Address: 740 Waverley Rd, Malvern East VIC 3145

 We would stand here and talk about it for hours.

-There’s probably more Asian travel now.
+There’s probably more travel across parts of Asia now.

 Travellers are probably a bit more adventurous and – as one country closes off – another opens.
-For example, we used to sell more Egyptian maps, but now people are buying Tunisian maps and guidebooks
+For example, we used to sell more Egyptian maps, but now people are buying Tunisian maps and guidebook.

 And – for years – no one from Australia travelled to Iran, but it’s becoming quite a popular travel destination.
 Cuba has also really opened up over the past few years.
 The hot spot at the moment is Iceland.

 At one point, I think we had maps of every country in the world.

 If there was a map, we would have had it here.